 Jurassic Coast Travel Information

-The X53 and X51 Jurassic Coaster bus services are one of the great ways to explore the Jurassic Coast.
-The X53 runs from Poole to Axminster and Axminster to various East Devon destinations.
-They stop at a number of towns and villages along the coast.
-Find out more about the X53 and X51 Jurassic Coaster buses.
+The Jurassic Coaster bus services are one of the great ways to explore the Jurassic Coast.
+The buses run from Poole to Axminster and Axminster to various East Devon destinations.
+They stop at a number of towns and villages along the coast, including Axminster and Weymouth.
+Find out more about the Jurassic Coaster buses here.

 The are three main railway lines that connect the Jurassic Coast area with London and the rest of the UK.
 The first runs from Weymouth through Dorchester, Wareham, Poole and onwards up to London Waterloo.
 The second runs further west and connects Exeter with London Waterloo.
 A third line runs from Weymouth through Dorchester up towards Bristol.
 Visit National Rail Enquiries for more information.